By Lucy Richardson, Editor

 Tarifa, Andalucia, Spain

 Unless you’re Spanish or a keen kitesurfer, you probably won’t have heard of Tarifa.
-This small town at the southern tip of Spain’s Costa de la Luz is effortlessly cool and has one of the best beaches in the country.
+This lively town at the southern tip of Spain’s Costa de la Luz is effortlessly cool and has one of the best beaches in the country.

 Situated at the start of the Strait of Gibraltar, it’s got the Atlantic on one side, the Med on the other, and you can – quite literally – stand in the middle of the two.
 Strong gusts create excellent kitesurfing conditions, and this has led to an influx of surfer types who come to ride the waves and hang out in the beach bars.
 Tarifa is all about having fun: you eat tapas, you socialise, you dance to DJ sets, you end the night with ice cream.